awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Replication.Logical.md

    The rest of the task details depend on your migration project\.
 For more information about specifying all the details for DMS tasks, see [Working with AWS DMS Tasks](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Tasks.html) in the *AWS Database Migration Service User Guide\.*

-After the task is created, AWS DMS begins migrating data from the publisher to the subscriber\.
+After AWS DMS creates the task, it begins migrating data from the publisher to the subscriber\.